BCDigSchol/missionary-grammars/app/views/pages/home.html.md

 language science, and warrant scholarly attention.
 For a brief summary of the field of missionary linguistics and its relevance to the study of the history of linguistics, see
 <%= link_to 'Project Overview', overview_path %>.
 Reading missionary linguistic texts makes significant demands on the
-modern linguist, but insofar as the texts alerts us to the reality that the contours of the history of linguistic are discontinuous, irregular, and in flux, they can help us to cultivate hermeneutic and intercultural openness.
+modern linguist, but insofar as the texts alerts us to the fact that the contours of the history of linguistics are discontinuous, irregular, and in flux, they can help us to cultivate hermeneutic and intercultural openness.